kaby76/AntlrVSIX/doc/Trash.md

 # Trash, a shell for editing grammars

-"Trash" is a command-line shell for parsing, converting, analyzing, and transforming Antlr grammars.
-You can use the tool to automate changes to a grammar, or use it to determine whether performance problems that you may experience in VS are due to
+"Trash" is a command-line shell for parsing, converting, analyzing, and transforming Antlr4 grammars.
+You can use the tool to automate refactorings or to determine whether performance problems that you may experience in VS are due to
 VS or the Antlr language server.